 Porcelain etching self-portrait done for wide public distribution by Samuel Colt 1855.

 The concept wasn’t as simple to execute.
 The sheer artistry of high order was required to master the art of lithophanes.
 The very first lithophanes were carved entirely by hand.
 But over time, the artist reasoned that molds could be made, to specialize the art.
 These molds were made with a layer of wax placed on a plate of glass.
 This provided significant transparency for the artists.
 Because the thickness of the wax stopped the light from passing through, each scratch in the wax became a little lighter.
 In this way, the artists could scratch a road from dark to light.

 The artist first sketched the conceived work on the white wax.
 When he was satisfied he started with carving into the wax.
 The artist worked with knives and polishers to form the sculpture.
 He needed to take care of every little detail within the design.
 When every detail was perfect, the wax was made into a plaster cast.
 This was the shape used for the porcelain object.
 A moist porcelain paste was then pressed into the mold in a professional manner.
 This perfectly filled every detail of the scratched design.
 Due to the casting process, every fine detail is revealed by the pasta.

 But like all trends, the popularity of the lithophanes decreased trough time.
 The light slowly faded away from these pieces of art.
 Until … recently, with the arrival of the 3D printers.
-Countless new creations and ways are being devised, to give new light through this wonderful piece of art once again!
-Check out some 3D printed lithophanes on Pinterest.
+Countless new creations and ways are being devised, to give new light to this wonderful piece of art once again!
+Check out some 3D-printed lithophanes on our Instagram.

 3D printed lithophane made with the ItsLitho Lithophane Maker